slowli/arithmetic-parser/cli/tests/snapshots/README.md

 # Snapshots for `arithmetic-parser` CLI

-This document lists all snapshots used in E2E testing the CLI, with a brief explanation what each snapshot does.
+This document lists all snapshots used in E2E testing the `arithmetic-parser` CLI, with a brief explanation what each snapshot does.

+Snapshots for REPL mode (`eval -i` command) are described in [a separate file](repl/README.md).

 ## Basics